 Docs Harley fan made from Harley parts

-Doc’s personal 10 seaters TimeLine Harley-Davidson motorcycle, made by Doc himself.
+Doc’s personal ten-seaters TimeLine Harley-Davidson motorcycle, made by Doc himself.

 Our Top Quirky Photo Opps

-While traveling in Wisconsin, we so many times come along with some of the quirkiest photo opportunities.
-There have also been times we have gone out of our way because someone has told us we had to check out a certain place.
+While traveling in Wisconsin, we have some of the quirkiest photo opportunities.
+There have also been times we have gone out of our way because someone has told us we had to check out a specific place.
 More often than not, we have been pleasantly surprised.

 World’s Largest Penny